TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 $$

 We assume that the values $T^n_M$ and $T^n_{M-1}$ are non-negative.
-While the second term on the right-hand side is always non-negative, the first term is non-negative as long as the following condition holds
+While the second term on the right-hand side is non-negative, the first term is non-negative as long as the following condition holds

 $$
   \frac{\kappa \Delta t}{\Delta x^2} \leq \frac 12